visualanalyticshealthcare/homepage/content/2025/program.md

 Authors: VAHC Committee
 Summary: VAHC 2025 Program

-# VAHC 2025: 16th Workshop on Visual Analytics in Healthcare (Workshop)

 This is a preliminary program - further updates will be made available as the workshop approaches.
 Times are expressed in 24hrs format, local time.

 <table>